dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-bounding-box.md

 ### Version Numbers

-When I first wrote this post I was using r140 of threejs, and the last time I came around to do a little editing I was using r146.
+When I first wrote this post I was using r140 of threejs.
+The last time I came around to do a little editing I was [using r146 and thus updated the source code demos to the style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) I set for that revision.

 ## 1 - Basic Compute Bounding Box examples